m2415146/Moving-platform/README.md

 # Moving-platform
 Study task to make a moving platform

+## what we need to do